carmenobied/Express-Note-Taker/README.md

 ```
 i.
 Fork the Github repository.
 ii.
 Clone the forked repo into your local machine using gitbash/terminal to pull the project and data.
 iii.
-Run the ommand-lines below to run the app functionality.
+Run the command-lines below to run the app functionality.
 You can also access the files and assets via Visual Studio to view the code.
 iv.
-Run the app command-lines.
+Explore the app: add, save, view and/or delete notes.
 v.
-Deploy app on Heroku.
+App deployed on Heroku.
 ```

 ## Process